Classifying phases protected by matrix product operator symmetries using matrix product states: Introduction

-In Section \ref{sec:examples} we provide solutions of the ${L}$-symbols for different MPO symmetries and we construct explicit MPO and MPS for the group case.
+In Section \ref{sec:examples} we provide solutions of the ${L}$-symbols for different MPO symmetries and we construct explicit MPOs and MPSs for the group case.
 We finish the manuscript with Section \ref{sec:outlook}, where we comment on possible applications of our work.